Hasnat4763/time-o-matic/JOURNAL.md

 ---
 title: "Time O Matic"
 author: "Abul Hasnat"
-description: "It is a nice table clock"
+description: "It is a PC RTSS Display"
 created_at: "2025-07-08"
 ---